Jul 2, 2021

-If you were to ask a producer what they do on a day-to-day basis, the list would likely go on and on.
+If you were to ask a film producer or TV producer what they do on a day-to-day basis, the list would likely go on and on.
 Given that producers typically wear many hats on and off set, the more straightforward question might be, “What don’t you do?”

-Producers are a vital part of any small or large production, from the moment a project is realized until the moment it wraps and is released to the public.
+Producers are a vital part of any small or large video production, from the moment a project is realized until the moment it wraps and is released to the public.
+Typically, they either work with a production company or as an independent contractor.

 We could give you a by-the-book breakdown of what it means to be a producer and leave it at that.
 But because we know that so much of this role is learned through experience, we decided to go a step further and bring our in-house Creative Producer Renée Olson into the fold.